Why are we there?

 In May, MSF installed the NUCLISENSE platform at the National Microbiology Reference Laboratory (NMRL) in Harare hospital.
 This project, funded by UNITAID and run in close collaboration with NMRL and the health ministry, aims to provide VL analysis throughout the country.
 Between September and December 11,500 samples were processed, paving the way for more to be dealt with in the country instead of being sent to a laboratory in South Africa.

 A team of MSF mental health professionals continued to provide psychiatric support to inmates in 10 prisons, including Harare maximum security prison, where 250 male and 30 female inmates receive care in a psychiatric wing.
 Occupational therapy was also available.
 The team treated 1,880 patients in individual and group counseling sessions.

 Care for victims of sexual violence

-Free medical care, counseling and referrals for psychological, psychosocial, and legal support were provided for victims of sexual violence in the high-density suburb of Mbare in Harare.
+Free medical care, counseling, and referrals for psychological, psychosocial, and legal support were provided for victims of sexual violence in the high-density suburb of Mbare in Harare.
 Health promotion activities were conducted to raise awareness of sexual violence in the community, and the importance of seeking immediate medical care.
-A total of 1,220 new patients came to the centre in 2013 and the team saw more than 920 people for follow-up.
+A total of 1,220 new patients came to the center in 2013 and the team saw more than 920 people for follow-up.
 A new building is under construction to accommodate the growing program.